The '120 Minus You Rule' of Retirement

 Profit and prosper with the best of expert advice - straight to your e-mail.

 According to this rule, you subtract your age from 120 to determine the percentage of your portfolio that should be in stocks, with the rest in bonds or other lower-risk assets.
-So a 30-year-old might be 90% in stocks, while a 70-year-old would scale back to 50%.
+A 30-year-old might be 90% in stocks, while a 70-year-old would scale back to 50%.

 Simple, right?
 But that’s also the problem.

 As author Khaled Hosseini wrote, “Human behavior is messy and unpredictable and unconcerned with convenient symmetries.”
-Rules like this treat everyone the same when in reality, your emotions, habits and financial needs are just as important as your age.
+Rules such as this treat everyone the same, when in reality, your emotions, habits and financial needs are just as important as your age.

 That can be especially problematic for retirement.
 A T. Rowe Price survey found that people with a formal retirement plan — one that accounts for their income goals, investment strategy and tax considerations — felt far more confident about their future than those without one.